-We also introduced new fare products to better suit riders and encourage more people to ride.
-In the summer of 2020, we piloted a new \$10 All-Day Pass, which was extended to at least the end of 2022 due to its popularity.
+We also introduced new fare products to better suit riders' needs.
+In the summer of 2020, we piloted a new \$10 All-Day

+Pass.
 Customers who formerly purchased 10-Ride Tickets or Monthly Passes switched to this Day Pass for traveling a few times per month and for recreational travel.
 As more riders returned for weekend trips, we launched a new Saturday or Sunday Day Pass in 2021 for unlimited travel on Saturday or Sunday for \$7, a better value than Metra's lowest round-trip fare.
 We also introduced the \$6 Day Pass for up to three zones of travel in early 2022.
 Lastly, we launched the \$100 flat-rate "Super Saver" Monthly Pass in mid-2022 to provide riders with an alternative to driving and rising gas prices.
-At the same time, the CTA and Pace unveiled the \$30 Regional Connect Pass to give Metra Monthly Pass holders unlimited rides on any of the Chicago-area transit services for \$130
+At the same time, the CTA and Pace unveiled the \$30 Regional Connect Pass to give Metra Monthly Pass holders unlimited rides on any of the Chicago-area transit services for \$130.

 In addition, in 2021 we entered into a three-year partnership with Cook County and Pace for the Fair Transit South Cook Pilot.
 Advancing equity in the region, this program reduces fares by up to 50% on the Metra Electric and Rock Island lines for all tickets to benefit lower-income riders on the South Side of Chicago and in the south suburbs.
-Throughout the pandemic, the Rock Island and Metra Electric outperformed all other lines in our system in terms of ridership recovery.
+Throughout the pandemic, the Rock Island and Metra Electric outperformed most other lines in our system in terms of ridership recovery.

 We'll continue these and other efforts under the following objectives to achieve this goal.
 However, it should be noted that Metra is constrained by its operating costs and operating environment.
 We will do everything we can to pursue more operating funding and the cooperation of the freight railroads that own and/or use some of our 11 lines in order to explore new service options.
+As a result of these constraints, our move toward regional rail may look different on each of our lines.

-• Provide better service options for off-peak, reverse commute, and intermediate trips.
+- Provide better service options for off-peak, reverse commute, and intermediate trips.
 Providing more service options outside the traditional peak periods is a top objective.
-Having trains arrive at stations throughout the day at regular, frequent intervals - on both weekdays and weekends - will ensure Metra is a competitive option and residents will choose our service for all types of trips.

-• Continue to modify schedules guided by our service principles.
+Having trains arrive at stations throughout the day at regular, frequent intervals - on both weekdays and weekends - will ensure Metra is a competitive option and residents will choose our service for all types of trips. - Continue to modify schedules guided by our service principles.
 Our service principles will drive schedule and service changes.
 We will create a few types of train patterns on each line and create zone-like services where possible.
-We have already begun exploring some of these schedule changes and seeing success.
-For example, on the UP-N Line, where we have implemented
+We have already begun exploring some of these schedule